 Having the right items with you is essential for a sucessful trip with your pup.
-Use this Dog Park Checklist so you don’t forget these essential items on your next trip.
+Use this Dog Park Essentials Checklist so you don’t forget these important items on your next trip.

 As an Amazon Associate I earn from qualifying purchases